URL Rewriting

 Locating Controller Scripts and Configuring Base Mappings

-It basically has two components:
+The configuration file has two components:

 The <root> elements define the roots of a directory or database collection hierarchy, mapped to a certain base path.
 For example, the default controller-config.xml uses two roots: